Mercedes-Benz Oct sales up 11.5 pct as new C-Class drives demand

-FRANKFURT Daimler's (DAIGn.DE) Mercedes-Benz division posted double-digit growth in car sales in October, helped by strong demand for the new C-Class, which boosted sales in Europe, offsetting a slump in the United States.
+FRANKFURT Nov 7 Daimler's Mercedes-Benz division posted double-digit growth in car sales in October, helped by strong demand for the new C-Class, which boosted sales in Europe, offsetting a slump in the United States.

 World-side sales of Mercedes-Benz luxury cars rose 11.5 percent to 140,941 vehicles, the company said on Friday, driven by a 40 percent jump in sales of the new C-Class sedan, which started to hit showrooms in March.